Easy WP SMTP

 In the DNS settings, look for an option to add a new record.

-Add DNS record for sending
+Add dns records for sending

 Now that you’ve added both TXT and MX records, your DNS settings are all set.

-3. Checking Your Mailgun Verification Status
+Checking Your Mailgun Verification Status

 Mailgun will now check to make sure your domain’s DNS records are set up correctly.
 This might take up to 48 hours because changes to DNS records can take time to propagate.